UNICEF-Ventures/Community/README.md

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg)](CODE_OF_CONDUCT.md)

-# Introducing the UNICEF Venture Fund Pledge Community Platform
+# Introducing The UNICEF Venture Fund Pledge Community Platform

 Welcome to the UNICEF Venture Fund Pledge Community!
-This **platform is designed to foster exclusive collaboration, innovation, and knowledge sharing** among the Venture Fund pledge community members.
+This **platform is designed to foster collaboration, innovation, and knowledge sharing** among the Venture Fund pledge community members.

 Here, you will have the opportunity to:
 * Get to know your fellow Pledge Community Members